Police investigating shooting on Joseph Avenue

 Officers said the shooting took place on Joseph Avenue and were able to locate casings in the roadway.

-About 10 minutes after officers arrived to the scene, the victim, 35, was taken to Rochester General Hospital by a private vehicle.
+About 10 minutes after officers arrived to the scene, the victim, 35-year-old Terry Hunter, was taken to Rochester General Hospital by a private vehicle.

 Officers said the victim had been shot in his hand and upper body.
 The victim’s injuries are not considered to be life-threatening.